 With over 500 million daily active users, Instagram is a popular platform for artists, developers, and photographers to get endless inspiration from each other.
 The image-based platform lets you peek into the lives and work of people you follow, and lets you share glimpses into your own life as well.

-You can find many UX and web designers sharing not only their work, but also their workflow, design processes, news, and ideas in design.
+You can find many UX and web designers sharing not only their work, but also their workflow, design processes, design brief, news, and ideas in design—ideas you can use to decrease bounce rate, increase conversions, and build greater products for clients.
 In order to get the most out of this platform though, you have to know who to follow.
 That’s why we’ve compiled a list of 10 UX designers we think are worth following on Instagram today.

 You might also like: 9 Web Design Conferences to Supercharge Your 2018.

 1. Michael Korwin-Piotrowski — @dsgnr_

 Michael Korwin-Piotrowski is the art director for BeatStars.com, as well as a self-proclaimed tattoo, art, and pug enthusiast.
 On Michael’s profile you will find a curated selection of design inspiration––from his stunning photography and graphic design examples, to samples of his UX design work, you won’t be disappointed following Michael for your UX inspiration.

 2. Jessica Robbins — @uxmemo

 Jessica Robbins is the Creative & UX Director for Saxum.
 In her spare time she runs an Instagram account where she posts images of UX design thoughts and concepts written on sticky notes.
 If you feel like waking up your brain, definitely give Jessica a follow.